How the State of Indiana discovered what mattered most to their older residents.

 What Older Adults in Indiana Think About Their Communities

 CASOA data clearly lay out what priorities are most important to residents.
-Indiana community members cited housing (47%), physical health (45%), and information about adult services (44%) as the most important areas of focus.
+Indiana community members cited housing (47%), physical health (45%), and information on adult services (44%) as the most important areas of focus.

 “I really pushed for us to do CASOA again because we do have that longitudinal measure of the pulse that is going on around the state with older Hoosiers,” said Erin Wright, Director of Access & Engagement for Indiana’s Division of Aging.
 “So that is a huge benefit of CASOA.”

-Since 2017, the state has improved in safety, sense of community, and ease of travel by car.
+Since 2017, the state improved in safety, sense of community, and ease of travel by car.
 But many metrics were down as a result of the pandemic.
 Ratings for recreational opportunities, fitness, access to public places and where people want to spend time, as well as public transportation, all decreased.

 “Covid has shaken everything up.
 It’s not strange some of those ratings have gone down given what the pandemic has done, especially with our older residents who are more vulnerable and have been more isolated in the past 24 months,” Kobayashi said.